leol15/Camel-Up/server/server_design.md

 		- [makeBet], take the bet tag for a specified camel, also include [COLOR_KEY] as param
 		- [globalBet], return a list of strings with the global bet and the camel color
 			- a list of colors left in the players pile of global bets they can make
+		- [makeWinnerGlobalBet], places a bet on the specified camel
+		- [makeLoserGlobalBet], places a bet on the specified camel